MichalOpoka/ecfr/cfr/title-47-Telecommunication/chapter-I-Federal-Communications-Commission/subchapter-C-Broadcast-Radio-Services/part-74-Experimental-Radio-Auxiliary-Special-Broadcast-Other-Program-Distributional-Services/subpart-L-FM-Broadcast-Translator-Stations-FM-Broadcast-Booster-Stations/section-74.1204.md

 |     Co-channel     |                    0.1 mV/m (40 dBu)                    |            1 mV/m (60 dBu)            |
 |      200 kHz       |                    0.5 mV/m (54 dBu)                    |            1 mV/m (60 dBu)            |

-Note to paragraph (a)(4):

-LP100 stations, to the purposes of determining overlap pursuant to this paragraph, LPFM applications and permits that have not yet been licensed must be considered as operating with the maximum permitted facilities.
+(5) For the purposes of determining overlap pursuant to this paragraph, LP100 stations, LPFM applications, and LPFM permits that have not yet been licensed must be considered as operating with the maximum permitted facilities.
 All LPFM TIS stations must be protected on the basis of a nondirectional antenna.

 (b) The following standards must be used to compute the distances to the pertinent contours: